oblakeerickson/blog/_posts/2019-07-12-rake-task-multiple-arguments.md

 rake print_hello      # A sample task
 ```

-And we can all this task with the following command:
+And we can call this task with the following command:

 ``` text
 rake print_hello